hsivonen/encoding_rs/README.md

 ### `std`

-When used together with `simd-accel` (see below), enables run-time detection of AVX2+BMI1 on x86_64 when the compilation target does not include these target features statically.
+When used together with `simd-accel` (see below), enables run-time detection of AVX2+BMI1 on x86 and x86_64 when the compilation target does not include these target features statically.

 This feature has no effect on SIMD capabilities in other scenarios.

 This feature has the side effect of linking `std`, so this is not compatible with the `no_std` context.
-Unfortunately, even though CPU feature detection uses an instruction rather than syscalls on x86_64, the CPU feature detection check requires `std`, because the corresponding operation on some other architectures relies on operating system support.
+Unfortunately, even though CPU feature detection uses an instruction rather than syscalls on x86/x86_64, the CPU feature detection check requires `std`, because the corresponding operation on some other architectures relies on operating system support.